Photo of the Johnny Cash Trail courtesy of Coruscating Images.

 With Sacramento becoming ever more bike-friendly by the day, there are lots of ways to enjoy pedaling through California’s capital city.

-The successful launch of Jump bikes in Sacramento last spring has further increased the popularity of bike-riding in a city already spinning with enthusiasm for it.
-And development projects, like The Railyards, are taking cycling access and walkability into careful consideration when planning for city growth.
+The successful launch of Jump bikes in Sacramento in May 2018 (now available on Uber and Lime apps) has further increased the popularity of bike riding in a city already spinning with enthusiasm for it.
+Development projects, like The Railyards, are taking cycling access and walkability into careful consideration when planning for city growth.

 1. Sacramento River Parkway Trail